 Fortunately for workers in Illinois, the state laws protect victims who are hurt through negligence of others.
 When it comes to a construction accident, it may be possible for a worker to seek relief against a responsible party, whether it is an employer, another company at the site, or a municipality like a city or state.
 At a minimum, all workers are protected by workers' compensation laws which entitle them to necessary medical treatment and financial damages in the event of an on-the-job accident, regardless of who is to blame.

-Street Failure Accidents in Chicago
+Street Failure and Road Collapse Accidents

 Construction workers are at risk for a number of common accidents, including incidents caused by street failures.
 Much of the construction industry deals with road work and therefore many construction workers are exposed to repairs and removal of road surfaces.
 Ideally, this work is conducted in a safe manner that does not place unnecessary risk, but too often, that is not the case.
 Numerous workers are injured every year while working on a road's surface that collapses, caves in, or otherwise gives way, often leading to a substantial fall to the street's subsurface.